audrey35/plant-care/README.md

       - src/routes/loginRoute.js: for logging in
       - src/routes/viewProfileRoute.js: for viewing profile page (no edits)
       - client/src/pages/ProfileViewPage.js: for viewing profile page (no edits)
+11. Fix view profile so that it can be viewed without logging in
+    - fixed so that profile/non-existing-username takes you back to home page